natbusa/kernelgateway_demos/README.md

 make install
 make gateway
 ```
-The above command will install the necessary packages in a demo conda environment and start the notebook in HTTP API gateway mode on port 9000, you can also inspect the notebook, by starting jupyter in notebook mode by running `make notebook` available on port 8888.
+The above command will install the necessary packages in a demo conda environment and start the notebook in HTTP API gateway mode on `port 9000`, you can also inspect the notebook, by starting jupyter in notebook mode by running `make notebook` available on `port 8888`.
 When finished with this demo, you can remove the conda environment

 ### Testing the API